未来评估 4 分钟阅读

 In discussions about control room technology for government applications, reliability and flexibility are probably among the most cited requirements.
 But are these two concepts compatible?
 Is increased flexibility not a recipe for possible breakdown?

-With their critical role in society, government control room centers – traffic management centers, homeland security centers, tactical command centers – are challenged to remain operational in every event.
+With their critical role in society, government control room centers – traffic management centers, command and control centers, emergency operations centers – are challenged to remain operational in every event.
 When lives are on the line, downtime is just not an option.
 No matter what incident is handled, no matter what crisis scenario is unfolding, government control room technology needs to be reliable and stand the test.

 Engineers know that the more complex a system is, the less reliable it tends to be.
 Unfortunately, control room technology has only become more complex in recent years.
 For starters, control rooms are dealing with an increasingly complex web of information that needs to be monitored.
 Operators need to control a staggering amount of content sources and management systems.
 In addition, control room systems need to cope with a growing amount of cyber-security attacks.
 This challenge has become even more pressing with the increased demand to be able to access any information system remotely, from any location.